klei1984/max/roadmap.md

 - make smart containers reentrant, thread safe and improve ISO C++ compliance
 - create or use an audio library that supports loop points (SFX) and streaming (MVE) for digital samples
 - refactor MVE player to eliminate self modifying code from it
-- make GNW, MVE player and ACM decoder standalone libraries
+- make GNW and MVE player standalone libraries

 Internationalization
 - support utf8 glyphs